The following modules are indicative of what you will study on this course.

 - Regulatory Affairs

-- Academia, eg teaching or further study to PhD degree
+- Academia, eg teaching or further study to a PhD degree

 Our Career Development Centre has just been shortlisted for the Best University Careers Service in the National Undergraduate Employability Awards for 2017.